MicrosoftDocs/azure-docs/articles/confidential-computing/confidential-vm-overview.md

 Confidential VMs offer a new and enhanced disk encryption scheme.
 This optional scheme protects all critical partitions of the disk, including `root` and `boot`.
 The scheme binds disk encryption keys to the virtual machine's TPM and makes the keys accessible only to the AMD processor.
 These encryption keys can securely bypass Azure components, including the hypervisor and host operating system.
 To minimize the attack potential, a dedicated and separate cloud service also encrypts the disk during the initial creation of the VM.

-If you're missing critical settings for your VM's isolation, Azure Attestation doesn't release the disk encryption keys.
+If you're missing critical settings for your VM's isolation, Azure Attestation will prevent the release of disk encryption keys.
 For example, this scenario happens if you haven't enabled SEV-SNP.
-Protect your confidential VM's operating system and data-at-rest from tampering by using [customizable attestation policies](#customizable-attestation-policies).
+For more information, see the section about [customizable attestation policies](#customizable-attestation-policies).

 Full-disk encryption is optional, because this process can lengthen the initial VM creation time.
 You can choose between: